-Never has the lesson been more obvious than this last 18 months in the grip of a global pandemic.
-Lockdowns and border restrictions necessary to control COVID-19 lead to an unprecedented decline in economic growth.
+Never has the lesson been more obvious than this last 2 years in the grip of a global pandemic.
+Lockdowns and border restrictions necessary to control COVID-19 led to an unprecedented decline in economic growth.

 2. MONETARY POLICY – at the same time to encourage spending and to ease the burden on households and businesses, the RBA reduced the cash rate to a historical low of .1%

 Thankfully, what we have seen is the “V shaped” recovery the policymakers were hoping for.
 But, there are always winners and losers.
-Retirees, reliant on interest alone have taken a huge hit at the expense of the broader economy.
+Retirees, who are encouraged to play it safe with cash, and are reliant on interest alone have taken a huge hit at the expense of the broader economy.

-It is a strong recommendation to diversify your investments and to have rental income in the mix because this is what has happened to property values and rents over the same time:
+It is a strong recommendation to diversify your investments and to have rental income in the mix because, in contrast to interest rates, this is what has happened to rental rates over the last 12 months:

 “…you can’t always get what you want.”

 The Rolling Stones may have said it in the most entertaining way in the late ’60s, but economists have been saying it for centuries,